ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 ## Description

 Welcome to the Azure Hub-Spoke Terraform module.
-This module is designed to make the deployment of any hub-spoke network typology as easy as 1-2-3.
-The module builts on a concept of a single input variable called "Typology_object" Which then can contain a huge sub-set of custom configuration.
-The module supports name injection, automatic subnetting, Point-2-Site VPN, Firewall, routing and so much more!
-Because its built for Azure it uses the architectual design from the Microsoft CAF concepts which can be read more about at => <a href="https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke?tabs=cli">Hub-Spoke typlogy</a>
+This module is designed to make the deployment of any hub-spoke network topology as easy as 1-2-3.
+The module is built on a concept of a single input variable called 'Typology_object', which can then contain a huge subset of custom configurations.
+The module supports name injection, automatic subnetting, Point-to-Site VPN, firewall, routing, and much more!
+Because it's built for Azure, it uses the architectural design from the Microsoft CAF concepts, which can be read more about at <a href="https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke?tabs=cli">Hub-Spoke typology</a>

 OBS.
-The module does NOT support builting hub-spokes over multiple subscriptions YET, but is planned to be released in version 1.1.0
+The module does NOT support building hub-spokes over multiple subscriptions YET, but is planned to be released in version 1.1.0

-Below 2 different examples of topologies can be seen:
+Just below here, two different visual examples of types of hub-spokes can be seen.
+Both can be directly deployed with the module, see the [Examples](#examples) for the actual code.

 <b>Example 1: Deployment of a simple hub-spoke</b>
 </br>